DevExpress/devextreme-documentation/concepts/05 UI Components/Toolbar/00 Getting Started with Toolbar/05 Create a Toolbar and its Items.md

 To create a Toolbar, declare the component in the markup and add at least one item.

-You can display Toolbar items from an [items](/Documentation/ApiReference/UI_Components/dxToolbar/Configuration/items/) array or a [dataSource](/Documentation/ApiReference/UI_Components/dxToolbar/Configuration/#dataSource).
-A Toolbar item may be plain text or a UI component.
-You should specify the [text](/Documentation/ApiReference/UI_Components/dxToolbar/Configuration/items/#text) or the [widget](/Documentation/ApiReference/UI_Components/dxToolbar/Configuration/items/#widget) property depending on the item.
+You can display Toolbar items from the [items](/Documentation/ApiReference/UI_Components/dxToolbar/Configuration/items/) array or a [dataSource](/Documentation/ApiReference/UI_Components/dxToolbar/Configuration/#dataSource).
+A Toolbar item may be plain text ([text](/Documentation/ApiReference/UI_Components/dxToolbar/Configuration/items/#text)) or a UI component ([widget](/Documentation/ApiReference/UI_Components/dxToolbar/Configuration/items/#widget)).
 If the item is a UI component, declare its [options](/Documentation/ApiReference/UI_Components/dxToolbar/Configuration/items/#options).

 The following list shows all UI components that you can use in the Toolbar: